Portfolio Showcase

 The Constant Pressure

+While in service, members of our military face a barrage of pressures from their fellow troops and the military itself.
+Cigarettes are given as an award for accomplishments and discounted at military stores.
 One can argue that 18-year-old recruits are still young enough to succumb to the peer pressure that results from witnessing superior officers smoke.

 Coming to Terms

 Sooner or later, many veteran smokers begin to notice how heavily they’ve smoked.
 Most veterans will admit that smoking is endemic in the military, and most want to quit.
-However, quitting can be a battle, one that almost no one can win alone.
+However, quitting can be a battle: one that almost no one can win alone.

+Many soldiers feel attached to the structured breaks smoking creates.
+Some also feel their addiction is strengthened by other mental issues.
 The government pays $1.6 billion annually in servicemen’s medical expenses related to smoking.
 Reducing tobacco dependence in the military would decrease this number on a long-term scale.

 Smoking has killed 10 times more U.S. citizens than all of the wars the U.S. has ever fought combined.
 Quitting can be a challenge, but as a society, we have an ethical obligation to help our veterans and all smokers beat addiction.
+Approximately 77% of veterans who try to quit fail: a frightening statistic, but with support, that number can decrease.

 There are Solutions